Port of Oroquieta

 The Port of Oroquieta (Daungan ng Oroquieta, Pantalan sa Oroquieta) is a seaport in Oroquieta City, Misamis Occidental, Philippines.
-Also known as Manuel L. Quezon Port and San Vicente Bajo Port.
+It is also known as Manuel L. Quezon Port and San Vicente Bajo Port.
 It is managed by Philippine Ports Authority - Port Management Office Misamis Occidental/Ozamiz.
 In September 2017, Roble Shipping made Oroquieta as its first port of call in Mindanao.